jcwilk/bueller/README.markdown

 ## Versioning

-Jeweler tracks the version of your project.
+Bueller tracks the version of your project.
 It assumes you will be using a version in the format `x.y.z`. `x` is the 'major' version, `y` is the 'minor' version, and `z` is the patch version.

 Initially, your project starts out at 0.0.0.
-Jeweler provides Rake tasks for bumping the version:
+Bueller provides Rake tasks for bumping the version:

     rake version:bump:major
     rake version:bump:minor